2. Creating our graph

 Create a graph in GraphOS

-Check your plan: Part of this course covers the self-hosted GraphOS Router, which requires a GraphOS Enterprise plan.
+Check your plan: Part of this course covers the self-hosted GraphOS Router, which requires an Enterprise or GraphOS Trial plan.
 You can still follow along if your organization is on a different plan, but you won't be able to complete certain hands-on tasks.
-You can also test out this functionality by signing up for a free Enterprise trial.
+You can also test out this functionality by signing up for a free trial.

 1. Open a new browser window and go to GraphOS Studio.